dvera/riskreport/biomarker/tyrosine.md

 ## Tyrosine

-Amino acid used to make proteins and neurotransmitters like dopamine and norepinephrine.
+Tyrosine is an amino acid used to make proteins and neurotransmitters such as dopamine and norepinephrine.

 <div style="display: flex; flex-direction: column; gap: 10px;">